Chemistry (CH)

 The student applies the structure-property framework in the analysis of chemical transformation.
 In particular, students learn to predict chemical changes by analyzing the electronic and structural features of a molecule.
 Students apply an understanding of reactions and reaction mechanisms in designing multistep syntheses.
 In the lab, students work collaboratively to investigate factors that affect reaction rates and reaction mechanisms.
 Computational methods are used to study the chemical and physical properties of organic molecules and as they verify product structures using spectroscopic methods.

-The student analyzes the structure and function of biomolecules with an emphasis on proteins and particularly enzymes.
-Students also study the function, regulation, and integration of metabolic pathways.
-In laboratory work, students learn some basic biochemistry techniques and employ them in determining the molecular weight of a protein, purifying an enzyme, and conducting enzyme kinetic studies.
+Students analyze the structure and function of biomolecules with an emphasis on proteins and particularly enzymes.
+Students study the function, regulation, and integration of metabolic pathways.
+In laboratory work, students learn basic biochemistry techniques and employ them in determining the molecular weight of a protein, purifying an enzyme, and conducting enzyme kinetic studies.

 CH-337 Instrumental Methods of Analysis Lab (3 credits)